SEDoug/web_template/you_forgot.md

 You need to clone the repo first, after that do this.

-$ git pull origin master  '//this pulls any changes from the master branch From https://github.com/SEDoug/web_template
+##'//this pulls any changes from the master branch
+$ git pull origin master
+From https://github.com/SEDoug/web_template
  * branch            master     -> FETCH_HEAD
 Already up to date.